rust-lang/reference/src/linkage.md

 where linking is done by the system runtime without `rustc` being involved.

 r[link.unwinding.potential]
-A Rust binary or `staticlib` is called *potentially unwinding* if any of the following conditions is met:
+A Rust artifact is called *potentially unwinding* if any of the following conditions is met:
-- The binary or `staticlib` is linked with [the `panic=unwind` runtime][panic-runtime].
+- The artifact is linked with [the `panic=unwind` runtime][panic-runtime].
-- The binary or `staticlib` contains a crate built with `-Cpanic=unwind` that makes a call to a function using a `-unwind` ABI.
+- The artifact contains a crate built with `-Cpanic=unwind` that makes a call to a function using a `-unwind` ABI.
-- The binary or `staticlib` makes a `"Rust"` ABI call to code running in a separately built `staticlib` (i.e., a separate instance of the Rust runtime), and that other `staticlib` is potentially unwinding.
+- The artifact makes a `"Rust"` ABI call to code running in another Rust artifact that has a separate copy of the Rust runtime, and that other artifact is potentially unwinding.

 > [!NOTE]
-> This definition captures whether a `"Rust"` ABI call inside a Rust binary or `staticlib` can ever
+> This definition captures whether a `"Rust"` ABI call inside a Rust artifact can ever
 > unwind.

 r[link.unwinding.prohibited]
-If a Rust binary or `staticlib` is potentially unwinding, then all its crates must be built with `-Cpanic=unwind`.
+If a Rust artifact is potentially unwinding, then all its crates must be built with `-Cpanic=unwind`.

 > [!NOTE]
 > This restriction can only be violated when mixing code with different `-C panic` flags